paypal/permissions-sdk-dotnet/Samples/PermissionsSampleApp/README.md

 Overview
 --------

-The Permissions Sample project is a API scratch pad application that allows you to play around with the Permissions APIs.
+The Permissions Sample project is an API scratch pad application that allows you to play around with the Permissions APIs.
 This application is a handy complement to the API reference guides available on x.com.
 All forms are provided with default values for the mandatory parameters for each API.